TechBotGit/bot/README.md

 ## Chapter 2 Getting Started

-We have several alternatives to run the program as to which Python platform you choose to use.

-### 2.1 IDLE Python 3.6

-To start the program, you should first open IDLE Python3.6.
-Then open file “first_thing.py” found in the "samples" folder.
+To start the program, you must first ope the file "app.py" found in the "resources" folder.
-Then click “Run” and choose “Run Module” to start the bot.
+Then click "Run" and choose "Run Module" to start the bot.
 You will be able to see the text “Listening ...” printed on the screen, indicating that your code is currently running.

-### 2.2 Visual Studio Code 1.15.1 Python 3.6

-To start the program, you should first open Visual Studio Code 1.15.1 Python 3.6.
-Then open file "first_thing.py" found in the "samples" folder.
-Then rightclick and choose "Run Code" if your default Programming language is Python 3.6 or "Run Python File in Terminal" if your default Programming language is not Python 3.6.
-You will be able to see the text "Listening ..." printed on the screen, indicating that your code is currently running.

 ## Chapter 3 Inputing Course Indexes and Finding Common Free Time